-Foreign exchange losses of \$64,332 were recorded in the year ended December 31, 2019, compared to \$48,379 for the year ended December 31, 2018, primarily due to the movements in the value of the US dollar relative to the Euro between the time that expenses were incurred and the time that they were settled.
+Foreign exchange gains of \$263,583 were recorded in the year ended December 31, 2020, mainly due to movements in the Euro as related to foreign denominated taxes paid which were refunded late in the year.
+Foreign exchange losses of \$64,332 were incurred for the year ended December 31, 2019, primarily due to the movements in the value of the US dollar relative to the Euro between the time that expenses were incurred and the time that they were settled.